KSWORK2001/KSWORK2001/ReadMe.md

 # 💫 About Me:
-👨‍💻 Karan Shrivastava: Tech Enthusiast 🚀 | Computer Science student @GeorgiaStateUni 🎓 | Proud capstone project achiever with Google, transforming concepts into reality!
+👨‍💻 Karan Shrivastava: AWS Cloud Architect🚀 | Computer Science student @GeorgiaStateUni 🎓 | Proud capstone project achiever with Google, transforming concepts into reality!
 Interned @Nexcen Global & SkyBridge, innovating and learning every step of the way! 💡 Let's talk code, innovation, or the latest trends in tech!
 Connect with me on LinkedIn & GitHub for exciting projects and collaborations! 🤝✨

 ## 🌐 Socials: